 The Medium Partner Program allows writers to earn money for the content they publish on Medium based on engagement from Medium members.
-In late October, we’ll be updating how we calculate your stories’ earnings, as well as improving your story stats page.
+In October 2019, we updated how we calculate your stories’ earnings, as well as improving your story stats page.

 As always, our goals are to better reward the quality stories that resonate with readers, as well as to help you understand your stories’ performance and earnings.

-- We will calculate earnings based on the reading time of Medium members.
+- Earnings are calculated based on the reading time of Medium members.

-- We will include reading time from non-members too, once they become members.
+- Reading time from non-members is also included, once they become members.

-- Your earnings will be updated daily, not weekly.
+- Your earnings are updated daily, not weekly.

-- Your story stats will show new metrics to explain your earnings.
+- Your story stats show new metrics to explain your earnings.